-Our programs are designed by local experienced Ecuadorian teachers and social workers, and carried out with the help of volunteers from around the world.
-Led by Monica Rivadeneira, our Ecuadorian staff understands Quito and the population with which they work.
-Our volunteers play a pivotal role as well by contributing their generosity, knowledge, experiences, and support.
+Our programs are designed by local experienced Ecuadorian educators and social workers, and carried out with the help of volunteers from around the world.
+Our Ecuadorian staff understands Quito and the population with which they work.
+Our international volunteers play a pivotal role as well by contributing their generosity, knowledge, experiences, and support.

-Our current projects include Working Children Programs (street children and child laborers), After School Support Program (rural academic support), Summer Project (rural summer program), and English Classes.
+Our current projects include Working Children Programs (street children and child laborers), School Support Program (rural academic support), Summer Project (rural summer program), and various campaigns.
 These programs focus on the needs of the children, providing equal access to activities that encourage social participation, values, education, health, self-esteem, trust, and family.

 To learn more about these specific programs, please visit our Programs page.